 - 1. Check whether the parameters are correct: - Read the error message that displays during installation and try to understand and resolve the problem from the root cause. - For further clarifications, check with your database administrator. - If no error was found and you are sure that the parameters are correct, disable the DB parameters validator.
-For details, see "Disabling Validation Checks for the Configuration Wizard" on page 187. - 2.
+For details, see "Disabling Validation Checks for the Installation Wizard" on page 168. - 2.
 Check that the Site Administration Database Schema name was provided: - a.
 Open a database query tool. - b.
 Make sure the PROJECTS table exists in the Site Administration Database Schema.
 This table does not exist in the project schema. - 3.
 To check the authentication type of a previous installation: - a.
-Navigate to C:\Program Files\HP\ALM_Server on Windows, and /opt/HP/HP_ALM Server on Linux/Oracle Solaris and open the application folder. - Extract the contents of qcbin.war into a temp file, and open the siteadmin.xml file in a text editor. - c.
+Navigate to opt/HP/HP_ALM_Server and open the application folder. - b.
+Extract the contents of qcbin.war into a temp file, and open the siteadmin.xml file in a text editor.

+c.
 Search for the native property.
 If its value is set to Y, Windows authentication was used.
 Make sure that the new installation uses the same authentication type (Microsoft SQL Server authentication or Windows authentication) as the previous installation.